parasmunoli/CodeDoc-AI/README.md

 ### Prerequisites

 - Python 3.12 or higher
-- Required Python packages (listed in `requirements.txt` with version specified.)
+- Required Python packages (listed in `requirements.txt` with version specified)

 ### Installation